A complete list of classes offered and descriptions can be found in the School of Law Catalog of Studies →

 The first-year program is mandatory.
 It consists of required courses in broad areas of law to which all lawyers should have some exposure.
 The first year commences with an introductory program beginning the week before regular law school classes.
 During this week, students are introduced to the judicial process, legal history, legal writing, case analysis, the significance of precedent, the adversary system, and the role and responsibilities of the lawyer as an advocate.
 No separate academic credit is given for this week, but attendance is mandatory.

-(3 credits each semester) – These classes include a study of the process of civil litigation from such preliminary matters as court selection and jurisdiction to appeal and collateral attack of final judgments.
-The antecedents of modern procedure are also covered; where appropriate, suggestions for reform are developed during class discussion.
-The emphasis is on the Federal Rules of Civil Procedure and on code pleading and common law procedure used in state court systems.
+(4 credits, fall semester) – Study of the process of civil litigation from preliminary matters such as court selection and jurisdiction, through joinder of parties and discovery techniques, to disposition of cases and finality of judgments.
+Some attempt is made to cover the antecedents of modern procedure; where appropriate, suggestions for reform are developed in class discussion.
+Emphasis is on the Federal Rules of Civil Procedure.

-(3 credits) – This course analyzes what conduct society punishes through a criminal code and the appropriate punishment for the forbidden conduct.
-In this context, the course includes an analysis of the theories of punishment, the definitions of various crimes, the defenses available to one charged with criminal conduct, and the limitations placed by the Constitution on governmental power in the criminal law area.
-Throughout the course, special emphasis is placed on the appropriate role of the legislature and the courts, and the problems faced by them in devising and administering a criminal code.
+(4 credits, fall semester) – Deals with the questions of what conduct society punishes through a criminal code and of the appropriate punishment for the forbidden conduct.
+In this context the course includes an analysis of the theories of punishment, the definitions of various crimes, the defenses available to one charged with criminal conduct, and the limitations placed by the Constitution on governmental power in the criminal law area.
+Throughout the course, special emphasis is placed on the legislature’s role in creating statutes alongside the judiciary’s corresponding role in interpreting those statutes.

 Legal Research & Writing I

-(3 credits) – LRW I analyzes the special problems posed by legal analysis and the expression of the results of that process.
-The primary emphasis is on techniques of basic legal analysis, the skills of basic legal writing, and proper citation form.
-Students complete a series of writing assignments.
+(3 credits, fall semester) – An introduction to the special problems posed by the legal analysis and the expression of the results of that process.
+The primary emphasis will be on basic legal analysis techniques, basic legal writing skills, and proper citation form.
+Students will complete a series of writing assignments.

 Legal Research & Writing II

-(4 credits) – Tort law governs the protection of persons and property against physical harm, whether intentional or negligent, under a variety of doctrines, including trespass, nuisance, negligence, deceit, and conversion.
+(4 credits, either fall or spring semester) – Tort law governs the protection of persons and property against physical harm, whether intentional or negligent, under a variety of doctrines, including trespass, nuisance, negligence, deceit, and conversion.
 A number of fundamental Anglo-American legal principles, such as duty; proximate cause; foreseeability; privilege; damages; injunctions; and functions of the advocate, trial judge, and appellate court, are developed in the context of the liability of builders, contractors, workers, manufacturers, dealers, railroads, and operators of motor vehicles.